NoellePatterson/eflow-readme/peak-magnitude-flows/frequency.md

 # Peak Magnitude Flows - Frequency

-####

-#### Definition:
+#### Definition

 Peak flow frequency is peak magnitude flow component that calculates the number of times that flow crosses over the flow threshold during a water year for the \(2nd, 5th, 10th, and 20th percentile\) exceedance flows over the period of record.
+This metric is measured in counts (number of occurrences).

-#### Steps:
+#### Steps

 1. Convert raw data of from a single column of dates and a single column of flows into a matrix with columns organized by water year.
 Each column starts with the beginning of the water year \(i.e. 10/1\) and ends with the end of water year \(9/30\).
 2. Calculate the 2nd, 5th, 10th, and 20th percentile exceedance flow values over the entire period of record \(i.e., the entire flow matrix\).